Close Menu

 Morzine, France

-At under 2 hours from Geneva by transfer, Morzine is a no-brainer for those looking for a quick ski transfer location.
-The road is generally pretty fast, and you can in a Morzine ski hotel within 1 hour 40 or less.
-The Portes de Soleil region is huge and very popular for a reason, so Les Gets and Chatel also counts as being within this region.
+At around 1 hour 40 mins from Geneva Airport with a private transfer, Morzine is a no-brainer for those looking for a one of the top ski resorts with short transfer times.
+The road is generally pretty fast, and you can be in a Morzine ski hotel within 1 hour 40 ish, traffic and weather depending.

-Morzine and Portes de Soleil in general are also popular family friendly ski resorts, with their bustling towns and options for non -ski related activities.
+Morzine and Portes de Soleil in general are also popular family friendly ski resorts, with their bustling towns and options for non-ski related activities.

 As a bonus, Avoriaz, which is on top of the mountain here, is only an extra 20 minutes up the mountain.
-Check out Morzine and the Portes de Soleil region on Sunweb for some epic deals.

 Krvavec, Slovenia